JetBrains/godot-support/godot-editor-plugin/addons/rider-plugin/README.md

-# JetBrains Rider External Editor – Godot Plugin
+# JetBrains Rider External Editor – Godot addon

+This addon currently provides two features:
+1. Finds all Rider installations in the system and provides a selector on the `Text Editor` -> `External` tab in the settings to select one.
-A Godot Editor plugin that adds a "Use Rider" toggle to the Godot toolbar and, when enabled, applies a set of editor settings recommended for working with JetBrains Rider as your external script editor.
+2. Provides the "Use Rider" toggle in the Godot toolbar and, when enabled, applies a set of editor settings recommended for working with JetBrains Rider.
 The goal is to make it trivial to switch between Rider‑optimized settings and stock Godot settings with a single click.

 ## Quick start